I NEVER KNEW YOU

 Wow!

-When we look at these people, everyone thinks they epitomize the Christian living at its best.
+When we look at the supposedly heavily anointed pastors today, everyone thinks they epitomize the Christian living; they are living their Christian lives to the fullest, we are made to believe.
 We put on a highly esteemed pedestal, they serve as role models, and their lives are the ultimate of the Christian experience.
-The aura of righteousness pours out of these people everywhere they do.
-Considering the way some of them talk about their close relationship with God – with them, it’s always “Daddy says this, and Daddy says that” – you’d think they’ve got Heaven in the bag.
+The aura of righteousness pours out of the General Overseers and the General Superintendents everywhere they do.
+Consider the way they themselves portray their relationship with God.
+With them, it’s always “Daddy says this, and Daddy says that.”
+They leave people believing they’ve got Heaven in the bag.

 In reality, though, the aura they ooze is the stench of the rottenness of death in the nostrils of God.
-While in the human eyes it seems as though these folks live the perfectly holy life, in actuality, they are nothing but whitewashed sepulchers full of dead people’s rotten bones.
+While in the human eyes it seems as though these folks live perfectly holy lives, in actuality, they are nothing but whitewashed sepulchers full of dead people’s rotten bones.

 What the Lord Jesus is telling us in Matthew 7:21-23 is that the performance of supernatural spectacles is not evidence of divine stamp of approval on the performer of the great spectacles.
 The fact that someone gives prophecies that come to pass does not mean the person is upright before God.
 Just because your Pastor performs miracles is not a proof that he is walking in the will of God.
 It’s not enough that your General Overseer refers to God as “My Daddy,” living a life that pleases God entails a whole lot more.

-Those who measure their faith and faithfulness, primarily, by what they've done for God have placed their faith in something other than Christ.
+Those who measure their faith and faithfulness, primarily, by their encounters or by what they’ve done for God have placed their faith in something other than Christ.
 Doing the will of God is much more than putting on spectacular shows of supernatural occurrences.

 Matthew 18:3